All Creatures Great and Small (2020 TV series): Working with animals

 In interviews after the filming of series three, Ralph said that the crew had experienced problems with getting cooperation from cats: one bolted off the set while he was trying to examine it.
 "They are impossible to train!", according to the actor.
-He was already confident and comfortable working with large animals but spoke of an incident when a cow went out of control after a scene was filmed.
-"The handlers were holding on to it and had to like roll out of the way as the cow basically galloped, so he had to hit the deck and rolled very professionally out of the way."
-Ralph was relieved not to have been near the animal when that occurred.
+He was already confident and comfortable working with large animals but spoke of an incident when a cow went out of control after a scene was filmed: "The handlers were holding on to it and had to like roll out of the way as the cow basically galloped, so he had to hit the deck and rolled very professionally out of the way".

 Filming locations

+First series

 The first series was filmed largely in the Yorkshire Dales (often around Nidderdale); the village of Grassington in Upper Wharfedale was used for the fictional village of Darrowby.
-The BBC series, which was broadcast between 1978 and 1990, had been filmed in the northern part of the Dales, (Wensleydale and Swaledale), with the village Askrigg used for the fictional Darrowby.
+The BBC series, which was broadcast between 1978 and 1990, had been filmed in the northern part of the Dales (Wensleydale and Swaledale), with the village Askrigg used for the fictional Darrowby.

-When discussing the new series, actor Rachel Shenton was enthusiastic about the locations.
-"We ... shot in and around the Dales", she said.
-"The Dales are miles and miles of beautiful, undulating countryside and it really is breathtaking."
-Neither the BBC series or the new series was filmed in Thirsk (where the actual vet, Alf Wight, practised) since it had become too large for the small-town feel that the producers wanted.
+When discussing the new series, actor Rachel Shenton was enthusiastic about the locations: "We ... shot in and around the Dales", she said.
+"The Dales are miles and miles of beautiful, undulating countryside and it really is breathtaking".
+Neither the BBC series nor the 2020 PBS series was filmed in Thirsk (where the actual vet, Alf Wight, practised), because it had become too large for the small-town feel that the producers wanted.
 "The nice thing was that there weren't any modern houses in the town centre ... so we didn't have to change anything completely.
-What we did change were all the shop signs and the usual things like aerials, satellite dishes, alarm boxes and all of those things."
+What we did change were all the shop signs and the usual things like aerials, satellite dishes, alarm boxes...".

 In Grassington, the Devonshire Inn was rebranded as the Drovers Arms, while the pub interiors were shot at The Green Dragon Inn at Hardraw.
 The village bakery, Walker's, was used for the Darrowby Cycles property; a private residence was used for the exterior of Skeldale House.
 The Stripey Badger book store became the greengrocers G F Endleby, the shoe store Helen Midgley was used for Handleys Booksellers and the Rustic Rabbit gift store became Higgins Bakers.